christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 they will exist three .bin files.
 Using these we will reconstruct the aligned dense scene

 ## 1.1.3 Creating dense scene (manually)
-This process is currently performed manually (in the future check colmap cli)
+This process is currently performed manually (in the future check colmap cli)<br>
 Steps:
 1. Navigate at {2}/colmap/build - "cd {2}/colmap/build"
 2. Open the colmap GUI by - "colmap gui"
-3. "File" -> "Import model", and select the directory {6}/projects/*/align where the * is the project that is in {6}/projects/latest.txt (currently working on)|
+3. "File" -> "Import model", and select the directory {6}/projects/*/align where the * is the project that is in {6}/projects/latest.txt (currently working on)
 4. You will be asked to "specify a valid database and image path".
 Click "Yes"
 5. In the "Database" section click "New", name it "database" and click "Save"
 6. In the "Images" section click "Select", navigate one parent directory up at {6}/projects/* and select the "images" directory {6}/projects/*/images, Click "Open"